natig4/WeatherDiv/README.md

 # Weather Widget

-This widget displays weather information for a specified location.
+This Project produces a widget displays weather information for a specified location.

 ## Usage

+1. Clone this repo, run npm install and npm run build to get the JS file

+2. Copy the file from the dist folder to your project.

-1. Include the script in your HTML:
+3. Include the script in your HTML:

    ```html
    <script src="path/to/weather-widget.js"></script>
    ```

-2. initialize the widget with your API key:
+4. initialize the widget with your API key:

 ```html
 <div id="my-weather-div"></div>